 Despite these shifting patterns of drug addiction use, treatment provision is still largely targeted at heroin users.
-There are 84,000 primary heroin users in UK Rehab’s: twelve times the number of primary crack users in treatment (7,200).
-There are also a significant number of people in treatment (16,300) using both crack and heroin, with particular support needs that place additional strains on health services and the criminal justice system (NTA, 2005).
+There are 84,000 primary heroin users in UK Rehab’s.
+Twelve times the number of primary crack users in treatment (7,200).
+There are also a significant number of people in treatment (16,300) using both crack and heroin.
+Those with particular support needs that place additional strains on health services and the criminal justice system (NTA, 2005).

-The relatively small number of crack users in treatment almost certainly reflects the limited availability and accessibility of crack treatment services rather than the scale of problematic drug addiction use.
-Current treatment services effectively marginalize tens of thousands of crack users, with serious consequences.
-The Government has made some effort to understand the issue, but without urgent action we face an escalation of the crack problem and a continued growth in the number of crack users in future generations.
+The relatively small number of crack users in treatment almost certainly reflects the limited availability.
+Plus accessibility of crack treatment services rather than the scale of problematic drug addiction use.
+Current treatment services effectively marginalize tens of thousands of crack users.
+With very serious consequences.
+The Government has made some effort to understand the issue.
+But without urgent action we face an escalation of the crack problem.
+Plus a continued growth in the number of crack users in future generations.